bryanhughes/bbg-demo/README.md

 * Send collected data to a real-time mobile application developed with the Warp IoT SDK

 #### What Exactly Can You Do?
-This project demonstrates how to stream telemetry data, temperature and humidity, from the Beaglebone Green Wireless to the SpaceTime IoT Warp Platform via the Warp IoT SDK.
+This project demonstrates how to stream telemetry data, temperature and humidity, and GPS location data from the Beaglebone Green Wireless to the SpaceTime IoT Warp Platform via the Warp IoT SDK.
 It also demonstrates how to send back messages to the device to control it.
 Their are two elements on the Beaglebone that you can control, the LED light and the message displayed on the OLED screen.
 When there is no specific message being displayed, or after 5 minutes of displaying the custom message, the device switches back to display the temperature and humidity.

 Let's get started!